It’s dark outside. Families are putting up Christmas lights early to offset the gloom.

 Michael Madowitz, 41, an economist at the Center for American Progress, said that a weekend setting up holiday decorations was a great outdoor activity for his two kids, Roxie, 5, and Gidget, 7.

 Madowitz now hosts eight inflatable decorations, celebrating both Christmas and Hanukkah, on the front lawn of his rowhouse near Gallaudet University in Northeast Washington.
-Santa and his reindeer welcome guests with a “Merry Christmas To All” arching above the walkway to their front door.
+Santa and his reindeer welcome guests with a “Merry Christmas to All” arching above the walkway to their front door.
 To the side sits a Dalmatian nicknamed Snoopy who is holding a Star of David.
 Madowitz said he hasn’t heard from any neighbors who disapprove, or dare to call his inflatables garish, though he knows some people have strong feelings about these things.
 He’s not too worried about it.

-“This year has already been very over-the-top in a lot of not fun ways,” said Madowitz.
+“This year has already been very over-the-top in a lot of not-fun ways,” said Madowitz.
 “If people putting up their lights too early is the worst thing that’s happened to you in 2020, tell me how to get there.”

 Read more: